 It's only fitting that I saved what I consider to be the best for last.
 I like to think of the beach as the most organic type of park you could ever set foot upon.
 One that offers limitless miles of walking, views that span for miles, and simple enjoyment for you and you alone, or whoever you may be with.

 Although St. Augustine's beaches are beautiful the entire year through, the winter offers a unique opportunity to experience the shorelines with fewer crowds and take in the natural wonder that you have at your fingertips without distraction—a natural wonder that many have never seen.
 As someone who has lived a short drive from the water her entire life, believe me when I say, the shoreline is truly unparalleled and you must see it for yourself to believe it.
 As an added bonus, saltwater is a cure for many things.

 For more information, check out their Reach the Beach mobile app.

 A bit further away from civilization is Guana River State Park, just a 20-minute drive out onto Vilano Beach and north toward Ponte Vedra Beach.
 At Guana you can explore trails, see wild birds flying freely and enjoy water activities.
-There are also regular events taking place in the Guana area on various days each month, including guided beach explorations, and cultural hikes.
+There are also regular events taking place in the Guana area on various days each month, including cultural hikes.
 Having only yet experienced bits and pieces of the Guana trails, this locale is at the top of my list to return to for trail running.